AI Summary

 Captcha by BestWebSoft is a WordPress CAPTCHA plugin for protecting your site from spam.

-Captcha by BestWebSoft pricing: Captcha by BestWebSoft is free to get started with.
+Captcha by BestWebSoft Pricing: Captcha by BestWebSoft is free to get started with.

 8. CleanTalk Anti-Spam

-Cleantalk is a spam protection tool that can be used with multiple web development platforms, including WordPress.
+CleanTalk is a spam protection tool that works across multiple platforms, including WordPress.

 9. WP Cerber Security

-WP Cerber Security pricing: WP Cerber Security is free to get started with.
+WP Cerber Security Pricing: WP Cerber Security is free to get started with.

 Our Verdict: Which Is the Best Anti-Spam Plugin for WordPress?

-- WPForms anti-spam token,
+- WPForms anti-spam token

 - Country and keyword blockers